HoustonJ2013/Capstone_DL_Object_detection/README.md

 (2) Mean of the standard Jaccard Index, commonly known as the PASCAL VOC intersection-over-union metric IoU=TP/TP+FP+FN, where TP, FP, and FN are the numbers of true positive, false positive, and false negative pixels, respectively, determined over the whole test set.

 To evalute your own prediction, run the code as follows.
-In order to make cross-platform cross-framework comparison, we saved all the predicted images as numpy array.
+In order to make cross-platform cross-framework comparison, we saved all the predicted images as numpy array in .npy format.
 ```
 python src/metrics_acc_iou.py --List_predict List_Prediction --List_true List_validation --num_class 10
 ```